oconpa/facial_rekog_tute/README.md

 ![Create resource](img/creatresource-2.png)

-5. In the lambda function tex field, type in the name of the lambda function we created, **facial-detect**, and click save, when requested to confirm permission click **OK** we are allowing this API Gateway to invoke the lambda function.
+5. In the lambda function text field, type in the name of the lambda function we created, **facial-detect**, and click save, when requested to confirm permission click **OK** we are allowing this API Gateway to invoke the lambda function.

 ![Create resource](img/creatresource-3.png)